naninovel/docs/docs/support/index.md

    ::: info NOTE
    Reproduction project should be a new clean Unity project, not the one you're experiencing the issue with.
 Do not just copy all the assets from one project to another; it's important to isolate the issue by reproducing it in a clean environment, free from any custom configurations and assets, that are not directly affecting the issue.
    :::
-2. Import the latest available Naninovel version; in case a pre-release version is available (via `#download` channel on our Discord server), use it instead.
+2. Install the latest available Naninovel version.
 3. Add the required assets and modify the project to reproduce the issue.
 Please **keep naninovel scripts as short as possible** and only add assets that are **essential to replicate the issue**.
 Make sure you're not adding any third-party plugins, extensions or any sort of custom C# scripts.
 In case a C# script is required for reproduction, ensure it contains only the code required to reproduce the issue.
    ::: warning
    Do not modify contents or add/delete anything inside the `Naninovel` folder; we're not providing support for modified versions of the package.